 That's a great flag and a great start to some notes.

 But unfortunately, class has come to an end, so Liam needs to log out.

 Thankfully, when he logs out, he knows that his data is being saved and it will be available when he gets home and wants to continue working on his project.

 Every day throughout the entire day different students can use the same iPads to work on their projects, their data's saved and it's synced and available across multiple devices throughout their school.

 For Ava and Liam, that means being able to continue working on their projects wherever they want, wherever they go.

+Thank you.
 Back to you, Todd.

 Thank you very much, David.

 And in fact, the school can choose to show a different set of apps and Home screen layout for different groups of students.
 Well, that concludes our getting started section.
 Let's continue with distribution.

 We got a few changes to talk about this year.